 A number of initiatives to support business during the Coronavirus (COVID-19) outbreak have been put in place by the Government and other agencies.
 We are working to to be able to provide you with this new funding and support locally.
 This page will be updated with local information when Government policy develops.

-For information and updates on government support please see the Coronavirus Business Support page from the government.
+For information and updates on government business support please see the Coronavirus Business Support page from the Government.

 - Self-employment Income Support Scheme